Luo people: Genetics

 Tishkoff et al. in 2009 published the largest study done to characterise genetic variation and relationships among populations in Africa.
 They examined 121 African populations, 4 African American populations and 60 non-African populations.
 Their results indicated a high degree of mixed ancestry reflecting migration events.
 In East Africa, all population groups examined had elements of Nilotic, Cushitic and Bantu ancestry, amongst others, to varying degrees.
 They also found that, by and large, genetic clusters were consistent with linguistic classification, with notable exceptions including the Luo of Kenya.
 Despite being Nilotic speakers, the Luo cluster with the Bantu speaking populations that surround them.
 They suggest that this indicates a high degree of admixture occurred during the southward migration of Southern Luo.
 David Reich's laboratory also noted similar findings.
 They found that mutation frequencies in the Luo were much more similar to those of the surrounding Bantu speakers.
 They suggested that Luo speakers in East Africa may not always have been socially disadvantaged as they migrated into territories already inhabited by Bantu speakers.
 This is in keeping with oral history, which affirms that large groups of Bantu speakers adopted Luo language, culture and customs that were dominant at the time.

-66% of tested Luo men were found to have Y Haplogroup E-M2 (E1b1a) which is common among Bantu speaking peoples.